valeriancarrote/Random_scipt/README.md

-# Random scipt
+# Random Script

+## ⚠ Disclaimer
+Every script here is random bullshit: unmaintained, badly coded, and unstable.
+Don't take any of this too seriously. ⚠

 ## Cat.py
-A cute little cat who is going to run in your computer
+A cute little cat that runs on your computer.

-## mousssssssssse.py
+## Mousssssssssse.py
-A progamme who is going to shake your window
+A program that shakes your window.

-## mouuuuuuuuuuuuuuuuuse.py
+## Mouuuuuuuuuuuuuuuuuse.py
-A progamme who is going to shake your mouse ( very useful )
+A program that shakes your mouse (very useful).

-## snake .py
+## Snake.py
-A prototype of a script who would allow you to play a snake with you commputers windows
+A prototype script that lets you play Snake using your computer's windows.

-## window letter.py
+## Window Letter.py
-The letter you type in your keyboard are going to be transcripted in commputers windows    (yeah, I realy like making stuff with window)
+The letters you type on your keyboard will be transcribed into your computer’s windows.
+(Yeah, I really like making stuff with windows.)